Key takeaways:

 Commercial cleaning flat fees

-A fixed fee or flat rate works well when you understand the scope of work, making it ideal for established cleaners.
-That said, the biggest downside of this pricing method is that you can’t under-estimate a job, or you’ll lose revenue.
+A fixed fee or flat rate works well when you understand the scope of work, so it’s ideal for established cleaners.
+That said, the biggest downside of this pricing method is that underestimating a job could mean lost time or revenue.

 Commercial cleaning room rates

-With this commercial cleaning rate, you count the number of rooms you’ll be cleaning, calculate a per-room rate, and average it all out.
+With a room-based commercial cleaning rate, you count the number of rooms you’ll be cleaning, calculate a per-room rate, and calculate an average.

 Commercial cleaning rates per square foot